Quantum key distribution based on the quantum eraser: Introduction

-The two fields of quantum information and quanutm foundations are strongly related and are often pursued in parallel by many groups.
-Recently, new protocols for quantum communications and quantum computing based on notions in the foundations of quantum mechanics such as counterfactuality and interaction-free measurement have been proposed \cite{mitchison2001,salih2013,cao2017,liu2017}.
-The core ingredient in BB84 algorithm is the existence of two non-orthogonal encoding schemes for representing the logical bits.
+On the other hand, quantum key distribution (QKD) has been one of the earliest applications of quantum information\cite{gisin2002,scarani2009}.
+A QKD algorithm aims at securely sharing a random set of bits (the key) between two distant parties.
+The most famous QKD algorithms are the Bennett-Brassard 1984 (BB84) protocol which uses single photons\cite{bb84} and the Ekert 1991 (Ekert91) protocol\cite{ekert91} which uses pairs of entangled photons.
+The two fields of quantum information and quantum foundations are strongly related and are often pursued in parallel by many groups.
+Recently, new protocols for quantum communications and quantum computing based on notions in the foundations of quantum mechanics such as counterfactuality and interaction-free measurement have been proposed\cite{mitchison2001,salih2013,cao2017,liu2017}.
+A core ingredient in QKD algorithms is the existence of two non-orthogonal encoding schemes for representing the logical bits.
 In this paper, we show that the quantum eraser platform can provide such encoding schemes.
-Specifically, we propose a new encryption scheme qualitatively similar to the BB84 protocol and based on the single photon quantum eraser platform.
-We also illustrate how to implement the proposed scheme using available quantum circuit components.
+Specifically, we propose new encryption schemes qualitatively similar to the BB84 and Ekert91 protocols and based on the single photon and two-photon quantum eraser platforms respectively.
+We also illustrate how to implement the proposed schemes using the available quantum circuit components.